 The answer is not so straightforward, and it actually poses a really personal question right back toward you: Do you think it is natural?
-Do your customers think its natural?
+Do your customers think it’s natural?

 Each person has a different interpretation and definition of the term natural.
-With the added complication of being a widespread global industry which currently does not have regulation or governance guiding terminology, that leaves the natural formulator and customer confused about what to call or define as natural or unnatural.
+With the added complication of being a widespread global industry which currently does not have regulation or governance guiding terminology, which leaves the natural formulator and customer confused about what to call or define as natural or unnatural.

 By developing your own definition of what you consider natural, you are creating a clear boundary and focus for you, your skincare brand and your company.

 There are varying degrees of natural.
 Starting with the most raw, organic version of something naturally occurring in nature, being unrefined, unprocessed and pure.
 An example of this would be raw, organic unrefined butters and oils such as shea butter, cocoa butter or coconut oil.
 These oils are cold-pressed and filtered, and that is the extent of their processing.
 Almost everyone would define this as natural.

 There are many naturally occurring ingredients which are refined and processed, sometimes with a natural process such as cold-pressing or filtration.
 There are methods of processing such as bleaching or deodorizing where a chemical or substance is applied in order to achieve the desired effect.
 The end product is something which many would call natural, however, it has been chemically altered in what some may define as an unnatural or chemical process.